Decline of Christianity in the Western world: Europe

 Largest (non-)religious group by EU member state according to Eurobarometer survey 2019.

-According to Scholars, in 2017, Europe's population was 77.8% Christian (up from 74.9% 1970).
-These changes were largely the result of the collapse of Communism and switching to Christianity in the former Soviet Union and Eastern Bloc countries.
-According to the 2021 Eurobarometer survey, Christianity was the largest religion in the European Union, accounting 66.1% of the EU population, down from 72% in 2012.
+According to scholars, in 2017, Europe's population was 77.8% Christian (up from 74.9% in 1970).
+These changes were largely the result of the collapse of Communism and conversions to Christianity in the former Soviet Union and Eastern Bloc countries.
+According to the 2021 Eurobarometer survey, Christianity was the largest religion in the European Union, accounting for 66.1% of the EU population, down from 72% in 2012.

-In 2017, Pew Research Center have found that the number of Christians in Europe, is in decline.
-This is mainly because the number of deaths is estimated to exceed the number of births among European Christians, in addition to lower fertility and switching to no religious affiliation.
+In 2017, Pew Research Center found that the number of Christians in Europe is in decline.
+This is mainly because the number of deaths is estimated to exceed the number of births among European Christians, in addition to lower fertility rates and switching to no religious affiliation.

-In 2018, Pew Research Center have found a retention rate among Western European Christians of around 83% (ranging from 57% in the Netherlands to 91% in Austria).
+In 2018, Pew Research Center found a retention rate among Western European Christians of around 83% (ranging from 57% in the Netherlands to 91% in Austria).
 Despite the decline in Christian affiliation in Western Europe, Christianity is still the largest religion in Western Europe, where 71% of Western Europeans identified themselves as Christian, according to a 2018 study by the Pew Research Center.
 Unlike Western Europe, in Central and Eastern European countries the proportion of Christians has been stable or even increased in the post-communist era.

 The decline of Christianity in the Czech Republic recorded throughout the censuses of 1991, 2001 and 2011.

 In Western Europe, Christians have relatively low retention rates in the Netherlands (57%), Norway (62%), Belgium and Sweden (65%); the majority of those who have left Christianity in these countries now identify as religiously unaffiliated.
 Meanwhile, Christians have relatively high retention rates in Austria (91%), Switzerland and Italy (90%), and Ireland and the United Kingdom (89%).
-The proportion of respondents who currently identify as Christian has been in decline in Czechia and Slovakia; meanwhile, the proportion of respondents who currently identify as Christian has been stable or even increased in the rest of the Central and Eastern European countries.
+The proportion of respondents who currently identify as Christian has been in decline in Czechia and Slovakia; meanwhile, the proportion of respondents who currently identify as Christian has been stable or even increased in Eastern European countries after the collapse of Communism.